-Class demonstration: Create an example of a simple circuit using one battery, wire and a small light bulb (see Figure 1).
+(Class demonstration: Show students an example simple circuit using one battery, wire and a small light bulb; see Figure 1.)

 Electrical energy is all about charge.
 Who knows what charge is?
 Charge is the positive or negative force of an atom or how much electrical energy is in an atom.
 This gets us back to three main vocabulary words when talking about electrical energy and charge: voltage, current and resistance.
 Voltage is the amount of energy that can be produced by a charge, current is the flow of charge ( electrons), and resistance is anything that keeps the current from flowing.
 Today, we are going to talk about simple circuits and how engineers get electrical energy to flow in a current.